amitsaha/amitsaha.github.io/content/hard-links-soft-links-linux.md

 to a file which resides in a different filesystem.
 Soft links have no such limitations.

 ## Using links to solve a problem

+What are links useful for?
+One main reason you may want to use links is to not have duplicate data in multiple files.
+Let's say, we have a bunch of files lying around in our file-system and we want to keep only a single copy of any duplicate data, and replace the others by links.
+Since hard links cannot span more than one filesystem, symbolic links may seem more attractive.
+However, one caveat to keep in mind with symbolic links is, if we accidentally delete the original file, we end up losing the data.
+So, it depends on the use-case.

 ## Learning more